 After completing this hands-on training session, learners will be able to:

-This session utilizes Recorded Future’s Threat Intelligence, Vulnerability, Geopolitical, and Third-Party Intelligence Modules
+This session utilizes Recorded Future’s Threat Intelligence, Vulnerability, Geopolitical, and Third-Party Intelligence Modules.

 Course Objectives: